metrorailings/OwlBlog/content/posts/week-11-insights-1.md

 Once again, their secondary makes critical mistakes, commit sloppy penalties, and fail to stop routes that they should win by merit of coverage shell.

+Trevor Laurence might trust his feet a bit too much.
+That and he needs to work on his timing with his receivers.

 ***

 ## Washington @ Panthers